stfc/PSyclone/examples/lfric/eg17/full_example/README.md

 # Standalone LFRic Example

 This directory contains a stand-alone LFRic code example.
-It is just a proof-of-concept to evaluate the feasibility and required effort for a stand-alone LFRic example.

-This example contains the minimum infrastructure required to create a field, and call a simple kernel on this field.
+PSyclone comes with a minimum set of (slightly modified) infrastructure files required to create a field, and call a simple kernel on this field.
 The following steps are required for this (using simplified code examples):

 1) A global mesh is created using an existing unit-testing functionality:
     ```fortran